PranavNag2005/hackathon-registration-system/README.md

-🛠️ Hackathon Registration System
+## 🛠️ Hackathon Registration System

-A Java-based web portal for managing solo hackathon events with robust backend logic, admin control, and clean servlet/JSP integration.
+A **Java-based web portal** designed for managing **solo hackathon events** with strong backend architecture and clean servlet/JSP integration.

+---

-🚀 Features
+### 🚀 Features

+- ✅ **Admin Dashboard**
-- Admin dashboard for creating, updating, and deleting events and participants
+  Create, update, and delete events and participants with ease.

+- 🧩 **Modular Backend Architecture**
-- Servlet-driven backend with modular DAO and DTO patterns
+  Servlets built with clean DAO and DTO patterns for scalability and maintainability.

+- 🖥️ **Dynamic JSP Frontend**
-- JSP frontend with form prefill, validation, and dynamic rendering
+  Supports form prefill, validation, and dynamic content rendering.

-- Unified insert/update/delete logic for single-event workflows
-- Clean separation of concerns for maintainability and scalability
+- 🔄 **Unified Workflow Logic**
+  Seamless insert/update/delete functionality using a single-event workflow model.

+- 🧼 **Separation of Concerns**
+  Backend logic, UI rendering, and data access are cleanly separated for clarity.

+---

+> 💡 Optimized for maintainability, clarity, and real-world event management workflows.